-- 11.1 Where a student has received a formal decision under this procedure, a final review of that decision may be requested in accordance with the University's Final Review Procedure. - 11.2 Requests for a final review must be made in writing to the Director of Student & Academic Services within 14 calendar days from the date of notification of the formal decision imposed on the Request for Final Review Form.
-Requests for a final review received later than this will not normally be considered. - 11.3 Full details of the Final Review Procedure can be found on the 'Student regulations, policies and procedures' page of the university web site.
+- 11.1 Where a student has received a formal decision under this procedure, a final review of that decision may be requested using the University's Final Review Procedure. - 11.2 Requests for a final review must be submitted using the Final Review Form within 14 calendar days from the date of notification of the formal decision.
+Requests for a final review received later than this will not normally be considered.